 Overnight in Manama

-Our first stop is the impressive Al Fateh Grand Mosque, one of the largest mosques in the whole world which can hold over 7000 people at the same time!
+Our first stop is the impressive Al Fateh Grand Mosque – built in 1988, it is one of the largest mosques in the whole world which can hold over 7000 worshippers at a time

-We head to the Al Fateh Corniche to check out the Bahrain National Museum.
-The corniche itself is a great place to walk along the seaside and take in the weekend with the Bahraini people
+We head to the Al Fateh Corniche to check out the Bahrain National Museum – the corniche itself is a great place to walk along the seaside and take in the day with the Bahraini people

 Visit the Abu Mahir Fort – otherwise known as the Muharraq Fort – which offers the best views over the whole of Manama